cbcoutinho/gravBody2D/README.md

 # gravBody2D
-simple 2D body model using gravitational forces to calculate position
+simple 2D body model using gravitational forces to calculate the positioin of moving bodies